sverma2903/VizIt/README.md

 ## Features

 - **Data Ingestion:**
-  Load datasets in CSV, Excel, or JSON formats into a Pandas DataFrame.
+  Load datasets (CSV, Excel, JSON) into a Pandas DataFrame.

 - **Automated Preprocessing:**
   An Orion agent generates and executes Python code to clean or transform your data.

 - **Data Analysis:**
-  A dedicated stage where an Orion agent generates code to compute summary statistics or other data analysis metrics.
-The results (e.g., new variables, computed statistics) are stored in a persistent execution context.
+  A dedicated stage where an Orion agent generates and executes code to compute summary statistics and derive additional metrics.
+All outputs are retained in a persistent execution context.

 - **Visualization Suggestion:**
-  An Orion agent analyzes the current state of the data and provides textual recommendations for meaningful plots.
+  An Orion agent examines a summary of the analyzed data and returns textual recommendations for meaningful plots.

 - **Visualization Code Generation:**
-  Another Orion agent generates Python code to create the suggested visualizations (using libraries such as Plotly or matplotlib) and executes the code to save the plots as image files.
+  A final Orion agent generates Python code to create the recommended visualizations (using Plotly, matplotlib, or seaborn) and executes the code to save the plots as PNG files.

 - **Persistent Execution Context:**
-  A custom `CodeExecutor` maintains a persistent local namespace that retains all variables created or modified across different stages.
+  A custom `CodeExecutor` maintains a persistent namespace that carries over variables (including the DataFrame and any newly created summaries) between code executions.

 - **Retry Mechanism:**
-  If generated code fails to execute, the agent is notified of the error and asked to regenerate its code.
+  If generated code errors out, the agent is notified with the error details and asked to regenerate its code.

 - **Modular & Object-Oriented:**
-  The pipeline is organized into clear, independent stages (ingestion, preprocessing, data analysis, visualization suggestion, and visualization code generation) for ease of extension and maintenance.
+  Each pipeline stage is encapsulated in its own module for easy extension and maintenance.

 ---